Alison Moyet: 1990s: Further recordings and hiatus

 Following a period of personal and career evaluation, she released Hoodoo in 1991.
 The album sold respectably in the UK, and Moyet was nominated for a Grammy for the single "It Won't Be Long".
 However, the release of Hoodoo marked the beginning of an eight-year fight for Moyet to secure complete control of her artistic direction.
 Like many similar artists (including Aimee Mann and the late Kirsty MacColl), Moyet was reluctant to record a radio-friendly "pop" album simply for the sake of creating chart hits.

-Moyet's next album, Essex (1994), was also a source of controversy for her; in order for the album to be released, her label (now Sony) insisted that certain Essex tracks be re-recorded and re-produced, and that there be additional material remixed to create a more 'commercial' package.
+Moyet's next album, Essex (1994), was also a source of controversy for her; in order for the album to be released, her label (now Sony) insisted that certain Essex tracks be re-recorded and re-produced, and that there be additional material remixed to create a more "commercial" package.
 The video for the single "Whispering Your Name" again featured Dawn French.

 Following the release of Essex, Sony released a greatest hits compilation of Moyet's work.
-Singles entered the UK charts at No. 1 and, following a UK tour, was re-issued as a double CD set which included "Live (No Overdubs)", a bonus live CD.
+Singles entered the UK Albums Chart at No. 1 and, following a UK tour, was re-issued as a double CD set which included Live (No Overdubs), a bonus live CD.
 Upon re-issue, Singles charted again, this time in the Top 20.

 Due to prolonged litigation with Sony, Moyet did not record or release a new studio album for over eight years after the release of Essex.
 During this time, however, she recorded vocals for Tricky, Sylk-130, Ocean Colour Scene, The Lightning Seeds, and King Britt, and was featured on the British leg of the Lilith Fair tour.
 2001 saw the release of The Essential Alison Moyet CD, and in 2002 The Essential Alison Moyet DVD.

-In 1995, she sang back-up vocals with Sinéad O'Connor for one of Dusty Springfield's last television appearances, singing "Where Is a Woman to Go?" on the music show Later With Jools Holland.
+In 1995, she sang back-up vocals with Sinéad O'Connor for one of Dusty Springfield's last television appearances, singing "Where Is a Woman to Go?" on the music show Later...with Jools Holland.